baratrumus/CarSalesSpring/readme.md

 * Open in browser localhost:8082/
 * Port can be changed in bat file, if you have it buzy.

- #### General functionality.
-Application have main page with all advertisments.
-This page is allowed for all users, including guests.
-Guest can sign up, sign in or use Test Role button for quick authorization and authentication .
-When authorized user appends new Ad, he chooses brand, model, bodytype, engine, photo, description, mileage, price.
-Admin can make CRUD operations on all users.

 #### Authorities:
 Guest: looks all advertisments